In this article:

 - We implemented a detailed procedure to deal with data subject access requests, deletion requests, and government access requests.

-- We are revising our Privacy Policies to include the disclosures required by the GDPR.
+- We revised our Privacy Policies to include the disclosures required by the GDPR.

 How does GDPR affect you?